Our Goal

 Our Projects

-Over 100 hectares of Wilding Pines cleared from around the Sawpit Gully Track.
-This doesn't include the work undertaken by Arrowtown Wilding Group.
+Over 150 hectares of Wilding Pines cleared (and still going) from around the Sawpit Gully Track.
+This doesn’t include the work undertaken by Arrowtown Wilding Group.

-17,000 trees planted around the Sawpit Gully track.
-See you in October 2024 for the next one.
+Almost 30,000 trees planted around the Sawpit Gully track, replacing the wilding pines that have been cleared.
+See you in Autumn for the 11th Beech Party.

 Bush Creek Rejuvenation Project

-Working closely with Arrowtown School and the Arrowtown Scout Group to plant over 4,500 trees in Bush Creek.
+Working closely with Arrowtown School and the Arrowtown Scout Group to plant and maintain over 6,200 trees in Bush Creek.

 Tobin's Plateau